ananya97br/dsa-project/README.md

 * Then, run the command `./huffman` to run the files.

+* Enter the name of the file you want to compress.

+* Enter the name you want the compressed and decompressed file to have.

+* Enter `Y` or `y` to compress multiple files or enter `N` or `n` to stop execution.

 ## Sample output

-This example is using the file "sample.txt."
+This example is using the file "sample1.txt."

 ![output](output.png)